peeringdb/docs/docs/committee/product/charter.md

 #### Decision Policy

-Product Committee members will decide by simple majority vote on contested issues called by the Product Committee Chair
+Product Committee members will decide by simple majority vote on contested issues called by the Product Committee Chair.

 ---